Amavi Cellars

 Phone: (509) 525-0940

-Founded in 1983, the third oldest winery in Walla Walla has emerged as one of its most respected.
-Its portfolio of wines include Columbia Valley varietals and acclaimed terroir-driven selections from its Walla Walla Valley vineyards.
-The winery takes its name from the historic, 1915 brick schoolhouse that houses its production facilities and tasting room.
+Founded in 1983, the third oldest winery in Walla Walla (after Leonetti Cellar and Woodward Canyon) stands as one of its most respected.
+The winery takes its name from the 1915 brick schoolhouse that houses its winery and flagship tasting room.
+L'Ecole also has a tasting room in downtown Walla Walla and another in Woodinville.
+But there's nothing like drinking in the flavors of its deep, complex varietals and blends at the source.

 Long Shadows